 Staying in the realm of delicious fried snacks, cider goes awesomely well with takoyaki, little dough balls stuffed with meat or seafood, often octopus.
 I prefer mine with no octopus, but instead, with smoked salmon and ginger or sweet corn and tofu (these are just a few of the ways my talented friend Danielle makes takoyaki).
 There are dozens of ways to make it, what’s important is using the specially-shaped cast-iron grill pan that makes takoyaki just the right size.

 For the right cider, bring extra-bubbly, dry ciders to pair with this airy, rich concoction.
 I prefer something with a little farm and funk for this particular pairing, as well.
-I love the Farnum Hill Semi-Dry.
-Though it’s listed as a semi-dry, to most palates this tannic bubbly cider will be perceived as though it’s on the dry side.
+I love the Farnum Hill Farmhouse Cider.
+To most palates this tannic bubbly cider will be perceived as though it’s on the dry side.
 It has richness, sparkle and structure — everything that’s necessary to pair with a savory treat like takoyaki.
 Another great pairing is Sea Cider Farm & Ciderhouse’s dry and bubbly Wild English.
 This cider has enough body and presence to balance, but never overpower, this super-fun snack.

 Sushi is not just one dish, but many.
 I’ll describe three primary styles of sushi here that all can present a wide variety of different ingredients.
 Cider can work with any of the three, but the balance of textures and flavors will be very different, based on the different uses of rice and seaweed, as well as the primary ingredient.

 Maki is my favorite kind of sushi.
 I like simple rolls with one or two ingredients, rolled in sushi rice and wrapped in seaweed.
-Maki works really well with a semi-dry rosé cider like Kite and String’s Rosé 17, with it’s blend of grapes and apples, or Eden’s Specialty Cider’s Imperial 11° Rosé cider.
+Maki works really well with a semi-dry rosé cider like Kite and String’s Rosé, with it’s blend of Cab Franc grapes and apples, or Eden’s Specialty Cider’s Imperial 11° Rosé cider.
 Both of these ciders are powerfully tart while still being fruit-forward and approachable.

 Nigiri is fish, seafood, egg, or vegetables layered on top of sushi rice.
 If the nigiri uses a bolder fish, or highlights earthier flavors, it’s time to go heavier in terms of the pairing cider.
 The same can be said for sashimi, which is simply the thin slices of seafood or meat without any rice.